Culture Kings: 25 Company Culture Examples To Get You Inspired

 What makes Blackbaud’s company culture great: Blackbaud built a culture of people passionate about nonprofits.
 Uniting around a common cause brings the team together and ensures everyone is working toward the same goal.

 How you can apply Blackbaud’s ideas: Create a culture of passion.
 A business’s mission goes deeper than revenue.
-Emphasizing your corporate mission and hiring like minded people will reinforce the importance of what you do and foster a self sustaining culture of success.
+Emphasizing your corporate mission and hiring like minded people will reinforce the importance of what you do and foster a self-sustaining culture of success.

 3. Bluecore's Company Culture

 Bluecore is a retail marketing platform that uses AI technology to help companies boost campaign performance.
 For them, customer success is deeply rooted in their culture — in fact, it’s one of their core values.
-“Culture is driven by a unique set of values and personality centered on clear goals that define success,” says Kim Surko, VP of Customer Success.
+“Culture is driven by a unique set of values and personality centered on clear goals that define success,” says Kim Surko, Vice President of Customer Success.

 “Our team is clear on its goals and we are incentivized through compensation structure and recognition.
 With that foundation, we can apply our personality and values to define how we will accomplish those goals.”

-They also start career pathing during the recruiting process and continue throughout the employee’s time at the company.
+They also start career pathing during the recruitment process and continue throughout the employee’s time at the company.
 Senior leaders offer career coaching and guidance to help team members explore their passions and find roles within the company that allow them to utilize their unique skills — even if that means creating a new role.

 What makes Bluecore’s company culture great: At Bluecore, customer and employee success and satisfaction are the top two priorities.
 The two go hand-in-hand, and as they build each other up, they create an external and internal army of brand ambassadors.